 We stock a standard size rebar pin that is suitable for our range of bagwork.
 This is a 300mm U shaped galvanised rebar pin formed from mild steel rebar, and they are available for immediate despatch.
-Other diameters, lengths, shapes and types of steel rebar can be sourced, however, lead times for cutting and bending, followed by galvanising, can mean lead times of around three weeks for steelwork other than our standard sized pin.
+Other diameters, lengths, shapes and types of steel rebar can be sourced, however, lead times for cutting and bending, followed by galvanising if needed, can mean lead times of around three weeks for steelwork other than our standard sized pin.

 Powdered anti-washout additives are generally an ineffective safeguard with dry mix placement in watercourses.
 Anti-washout additives (plasticisers) mixed within a dry mix concrete, only activate when the dry mix has been hydrated, creating a plasticised concrete that resists the escape of the cement fines from the mixed concrete.
-Almost all the risk in placing hand placed concrete in a watercourse comes from accidents or careless activity prior to being placed, and during this period the mix is fully dry.
+Almost all the risk in placing hand placed concrete in a watercourse comes from accidents or careless activity prior to being placed, and during this period the mix (including the anti-washout additive) is fully dry.
 A dropped or torn bag at this stage will still shed its powdered contents irrespective of an additive or not.
 Water to hydrate the concrete is only introduced once the bagwork has been placed in its intended position, although at this stage there is then no movement in the bagwork likely to result in leakage, as long as the use of steelwork follows our general guidelines for installation.
 The liner is there to provide a barrier between the contents inside the bag and the surrounding water, in effect, the liner replaces the need for an anti-washout additive.

-Due to the bulky and heavy nature of the prefilled bagwork, together with the need to ensure the product stays dry during transit, deliveries are via haulier using curtain sided haulage vehicles.
+Due to the bulky and heavy nature of the prefilled bagwork, together with the need to ensure the product stays dry during transit, deliveries are made via hauliers using curtain sided haulage vehicles.
 The most cost effective and typical way to deliver is by 24T articulated lorry, although there is the option to deliver smaller quantities with smaller curtain sided vehicles.

-Delivery may be made with or without tail lift and it is important that consideration be made to your off-loading capabilities at the place where they are to be unloaded.
+Delivery may be made with or without a tail lift and it is important that consideration be made to your off-loading capabilities at the place where they are to be unloaded.
 Where tail lifts are not possible, deliveries will need to be offloaded with a fork lift or telehandler.
 Where tail lifts are available, offloading can be completed with the vehicles pallet truck, onto a suitable, level hard standing area.
 It is therefore important that consideration be made to the offloading capabilities on site, and whether it is safe or practical to do so.